Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-09.md

 Your goal is to simplify using your chosen API.
 This can be done in a few ways.
 Use any or all of the ideas below, or come up with your own ideas.

+### Follow these steps

+Following these steps will make your easiest while also illustrating why your would want to make a library of code.

+- Make a simple project uses your chosen API.
+This should be a simple project, it can just be an HTML file with some JS.
+- Decouple the API code.
+Find the things that connect your project code with the API code.
+The code that handles the API should be able to take in any information that that it needs as parameters.
+- Move the API code into it's own file.

+Follow the tutorial here: https://www.youtube.com/playlist?list=PLoN_ejT35AEjGBv8nfv4GDszPvltjwmgL

+### Stretch Challenges

 - Make an object that holds the configuration data for the API.
 Give the object methods that handle standard requests and or organize parameters that are passed to the API.
 - Organize and improve on the return data from your API.
 A JSON repsonse from an API might long and complex.
 Your code can read the response and return a more organized response.
 - Create a system built around the API.
 This could handle calling the API repeatedly over a time period for example.